29-Year-Old Right Wing – Ottawa Senators

 Michael Blunden Contract Information:

-Signed a one-year, two-way deal with the Lightning in June 2015.
+Signed a two-year, two-way contract with the Senators in July 2016.

 To instantly reveal our fantasy analysis of every player – including Michael Blunden – simply subscribe now.